 A St. Joseph County judge ruled Monday that the tapes could legally be released, but that ruling will likely be appealed in a higher court.

-Boykins and a city official were forced out by the former mayor and current top presidential contender for taping the conversations after Buttigieg learned the police chief was being investigated by the FBI.
+Boykins and a city official were out by the former mayor and current top presidential contender for taping the conversations after Buttigieg learned the police chief was being investigated by the FBI.